 Historical Notes from a Fan

 The groundswell had long been rumbling in the direction of a major revival of Jesus Christ Superstar.
-Successful productions toured America, Australia, and the UK to mark the twentieth anniversary; a number of noted alt-rock artists collaborated on separate tributes to the original album; and, perhaps most importantly, Robert Stigwood’s contractual hold on the show finally lapsed.
+Successful productions toured America, Australia, and the UK to mark the twentieth anniversary; several noted alt-rock artists collaborated on separate tributes to the original album; and, perhaps most importantly, Robert Stigwood’s contractual hold on the show finally lapsed.

 A period of rigorous casting followed.
 By Webber’s count, they auditioned over 1,200 actors; Edwards recalled that the company (ultimately of 36) was discovered in “what felt like endless auditions which took us beyond Britain to Europe and occupied (off and on) nearly a year of our lives.”
 People who were used to the style of the traditional JCS evidently wouldn’t cut the mustard in a production that “concentrate[d] very much on the performers as storytellers.”
 But come summer 1996, a cast had been announced, as well as a venue: the show would be led by newcomer Steve Balsamo in the title role, opposite Zubin Varla (Cyrano de Bergerac and Julius Caesar, both in the West End) as Judas, Joanna Ampil (London, Australia, and “international recording” of Miss Saigon) as Mary Magdalene, and David Burt (Cats, Chess, Les Mis) as Pilate, and would reopen the long-closed Lyceum Theatre in London that fall.

 Following its November 19 opening, the show was met with mixed — and contradictory — reviews.
-Everybody loved that the Lyceum had been handsomely restored to full theatrical life for the first time in fifty years, but nobody could agree on the production’s best elements, except to opine almost as one that that the score held up well for being the most of-its-time of Webber’s oeuvre.
+Everybody loved that the Lyceum had been handsomely restored to full theatrical life for the first time in fifty years, but nobody could agree on the production’s best elements, except to opine almost as one that the score held up well for being the most of its time of Webber’s oeuvre.
 Otherwise, on average…

-- None of the critics were particularly thrilled with Tim Rice’s lyrics (some things never change); rumors of a falling-out between he and Webber brewed as he opted to skip opening night.
+- None of the critics were particularly thrilled with Tim Rice’s lyrics (some things never change); rumors of a falling-out between him and Webber brewed as he opted to skip the opening night.

 - There were strong reviews for all of the leads, but with frequent reservations: “singing [was] not [Zubin Varla’s] principal forte”; Balsamo “seemed a little weak in the part to start with,” “lack[ed] charisma,” “usually either under react[ed] or over react[ed], but never […] the right balance,” “[did] a lot of wandering around the stage swishing his long hair around and only really [came] into his own […] in the Gethsemane scene,” and “his authority [was] muted”; Ampil was “rather reserved.”

-- The piece was widely regarded as too fast paced compared to previous productions, one critic feeling “the whole thing would be better without an interval.”
+- The piece was widely regarded as too fast-paced compared to previous productions, with one critic feeling “the whole thing would be better without an interval.”